 Simple French Baguettes Recipe (The Bread You Can't Stop Eating)

 - 1 teaspoon instant yeast (NOT active dry)

 - In a food processor (or mixing bowl), combine the flour, instant yeast, and the salt.
 Pulse to mix.

 - Add the water and pulse a few times to mix before running the machine for a full minute to knead the bread (it should form a slightly sticky ball).
 Pull the dough out of the processor onto a lightly floured surface and knead a few times to form into a ball (if making by hand, mix until combined, turn out onto a floured surface and knead about 10 minutes).

-- Place the ball in a lightly oiled bowl, cover with a cloth and let rise until doubled (one hour).
-Alternately, let rise slowly in the refrigerator until about two hours before serving.
+- Place the ball in a lightly oiled bowl, cover with a cloth and let rise until doubled, about one hour (see note for refrigerated make ahead option).

 - Punch the dough down and turn onto a lightly floured surface.
-Divide the dough and roll each half into a long rectangle (about 13″x7″); roll up and pinch ends to seal.
+Divide the dough and roll each half into a long rectangle (between 10-12" long and 5-7" wide); roll up and pinch seam to seal.